From submission to publication

 4. Based on the comments from the double-blind peer review, the editor will make a final decision to either accept or reject the manuscript.

 5. If your manuscript is accepted, congratulations!
-One of our staff members will email you with an official letter or acceptance.
+The editor of the journal and one of our staff members will email you with an official letter or acceptance.
 From there, an open access fee is due for all accepted manuscripts (more information below).
 Finally, if we find edits that need to be corrected, we will work with you to apply the finishing touches.

 Post Acceptance/Open Access Fee